 Wildhorse 7 is not a summer shoe

 While the Wildhorse 7 does breathe, it’s only up to a certain level.
-I tested the shoe at the beginning of spring, with temperatures up to 61F (16C) and my feet always felt warm.
-Socks were far from soaking wet after the run, but let me put it like this: I will not run in the Wildhorse during summer.
+A runner tested it in spring, with temperatures up to 61F (16C) and her feet always felt warm.
+Her socks were far from soaking wet after the run, but she did say she will not run in the Wildhorse during summer.
 Plus, they are black which is not going to help with the direct sunlight.